kmkittu/OKE/README.md

 ## 4) Execute the Terraform script

 Execute "terraform apply" command.
 It will as for the SSH public key which will be used by cluster instances.
+Provide the SSH public key (id_rsa.pub) that we had created earlier.

         [root@terraform oke]# terraform apply -auto-approve
         var.node_pool_ssh_public_key